The name, the hair, the skin—you wish you couldn’t see them. But you do. What is wrong with me? A lawless bandit in the HR department, you see race.

 You look at the person in front of you… you see the name, the hair, the skin… and the smile.
 And something feels different as you go about your day.

-Disclaimer: This post delves into controversial areas in which laws and culture have not kept up with reality—please use this post as fodder for philosophical inquiry and meditative awareness and not as advice on how to manage your hiring process.
+Disclaimer: Please use this post as fodder for philosophical inquiry and meditative awareness and not as advice on how to manage your hiring process.

 What do you think about this post and the concept of conscious racism?
 Let us know in the comments below.
 We are available for public speaking or workshops on integrating differences in communities – contact us at Ready@NavigateChange for more information.
 We have also created a related YouTube video for this post.
 Check it out here: https://youtu.be/iA21U1LVrUY